 - Prolonged stress could lead to a state of inflammation that may contribute to cancer risk.

 - Stress can prompt people to turn to unhealthy coping mechanisms, such as smoking, drinking excessive amounts of alcohol, or overeating.
-All of these can increase your risk of developing cancer.
+All of these can

 The relationship between stress and cancer is the source of many ongoing studies.
 Here’s a snapshot view of some relevant findings.